gbti-network/nextjs-google-drive-directory/README.md

 The app can be hosted for free on platforms such as [Vercel](https://vercel.com/new) and is secured through a secure Google Simple Sign-on process.

-### Privacy Policy

-This app does not collect or send back any information related to Google Drive or Google User accounts.
-All data required to access the Google Drive API, such as Oauth access and refresh tokens, are stored in the browser's local storage.

-### Special Credits

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## INSTALLATION

 First, download the contents of this repository into your local environment for testing and run the following inside the terminal